olivercederborg/use-scrollspy/README.md

 ## 📝 Example

+_More examples will be added in the near future_

 Check out my [personal website](https://olivercederborg.com) to see the hook in action.<br>
 The code can be found [here](https://github.com/olivercederborg/olivercederborg.com/blob/main/app/components/navigation/navigation.tsx#L15-L20).

 ## 🛣️ Roadmap

 - [x] Publish to NPM
+- [ ] Add more examples
 - [ ] Add more offset options
 - [ ] Add possibility to use refs instead of ids